Our service now covers areas all across Canada

-Last modified: 2019/11/08 | Approximate reading time 3 mins
+Last modified: 2021-04-27 | Approximate reading time 3 mins

 Insulation is a key step during the building or renovation process of a house.
 Nowadays, environmentally-friendly insulation materials have become essential elements, working to ensure the thermal comfort of a building’s occupants whilst saving energy alongside the environment.

 Insulation materials that are made from plants tend to be more eco-friendly, with cork and straw being two prime examples.
 These plant-based materials work very well for a building’s thermal insulation, used on the outer surface of the house.